Aaron Ciammaglichella

-Professional career
+Club career

 Ciammaglichella moved to the youth academy of Torino in 2015, and worked his way up their youth categories.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+On 25 August 2024, Ciammaglichella made his senior debut for Torino in a 2–1 win against Atalanta as a substitute for Samuele Ricci in stoppage time.

+On 3 February 2025, Ciammaglichella was loaned by Ternana in Serie C.

+On 1 September 2025, he moved on loan to Juve Stabia in Serie B.

 International career

 Ciammaglichella was born in Italy to an Ethiopian father and Italian mother.
-He is a youth internatinoal for Italy, having played for the Italy U15s and U17s.
+He is a youth international for Italy, having played for the Italy U15s and U17s.

-Playing style
+Style of play

 Ciammaglichella is a central midfielder that can play in a 2-man or 3-man defense.
 He can act as a box-to-box or creative midfielder, or as a false-9.
 He is strong technically and has great vision, and a very strong presser.
 He is also a prolific goalscorer and assister.